gan-police/audiodeepfake-detection/README.md

     --directory "${HOME}/data/fake"
 ```

 The dataset preparation script accepts additional arguments.
 For example, it is possible to change the sizes of the train, test or validation sets.
+Important: All .wav files need to have the same sample rate before preparing the datasets.
 For a list of all optional arguments, open the help page via the `-h` argument.

 ### Training the Classifier